Advertise with Us!

 - By means of loading an external dataset from some external storage, including HBase, HDFS, and shared file system

-Q: What are the various functions of Spark Core?
+Question: What are the various functions of Spark Core?

-A: Spark Core acts as the base engine for large-scale parallel and distributed data processing.
+Answer: Spark Core acts as the base engine for large-scale parallel and distributed data processing.
 It is the distributed execution engine used in conjunction with the Java, Python, and Scala APIs that offer a platform for distributed ETL (Extract, Transform, Load) application development.

 Various functions of Spark Core are: